dennisss/tansa/config/docker/README.md

 	- The `--no-cache=true` option for building is also very useful
 - `docker login`
 - `docker push dennisss/tansa-prebuilt`
-- Handy command to start up a shell `docker exec -it tansa-dev bash`
+- Handy command to start up a shell `docker run -it tansa-dev bash`